saintedlama/express-upload/README.md

 Executes a processing chain.
 Processing chains are reusable and may be executed multiple times.
 In case the file is not part of the upload or is empty an `err` is passed to the callback with a field `noFile` set to true.

+## Middleware
+Instead of executing and managing upload file processing in your routes express-upload can be used as middleware in express.
+Any processing errors (no file, file type not accepted,...) are stored in a `err` property of the file to upload.

+### Example

+      // Build an upload instance but don't execute it right now var uploadDefinition = upload()
+          .accept('image/jpeg')
+          .gm(function(gm) {
+              return gm.resize(false, 100);
+          })
+          .to(['public', 'images']);

+      // Define a middleware for handling image upload app.post('/middleware', uploadDefinition.middleware('displayImage'), routes.uploadUsingMiddleware);

+In case an error would occur when uploading req.files.displayImage, req.files.displayImage.err would be set to an Error object.

 ## Show me some example
 [Simple upload](examples/uploads).